 I'm not a morning person so my morning routine has never been extensive.
-I also homeschool my two sons who are early risers, so my house is always nice and loud when I wake up!
+I also homeschool my two sons who are early risers, so my house is always nice and loud when I wake up.
 But I still find it so beneficial to take anywhere from 10-30 minutes to be intentional.

-I tend to get into a bad habit of just scrolling my phone before falling asleep, letting other people's moods and stories be the last impression I leave on my subconscious mind.
-This is horrible!
-Right before we fall asleep is the PERFECT and BEST time to imprint what we want in life onto our subconscious minds.
+I tend to get into a bad habit of just scrolling my phone before falling asleep.
+This lets other people's moods and stories be the last impression I leave on my subconscious mind, which is no bueno.

 My favorite thing to do is highlight passages in my favorite manifesting books and re-read over those passages before I fall asleep.

 How I plan to implement the time

 I'm always looking for where I can make the most of my time.
 I also had a discussion a few years ago with my husband and we agreed to take turns putting the kids to bed so that the other parent can have the evening "off".

 Suggested items for your self-care routine

 - A planner of some sort where you write down your intentions/goals/dreams and refections.